wds1996/GNPR-SID/V2/dataprocess/Reademe.md

 - All interaction records of a **single user** are treated as one data sample;
 - Each user corresponds to a single data instance;
-- This strategy is suitable for modeling long-term user preferences.

 ## Historical Data Concatenation